wuRoy/RHPB_optimization/README.md

     Move the generated proposed_composition.csv to the experiment data directory:
     ```bash
     ../Experiments/project_dir/data/round_1

     The proposed_composition.csv should contain a 96 × d matrix, where d is the number of RHPs to be blended.

 6. **Specify a Customized Sequence**
     To use a predefined sequence:
-    Update the project_config.yaml to select predefined mode.
+    Specify the predefined mode in the project_config.yaml.
-    Place your .csv files in the job_list directory.
+    Place your .csv files in a folder called ''job_list''.
     Run the loop:
     ```bash
     bash run_closed_loop.sh

     After running, move the .csv files to the experiment directory:
-    ```bash
-    bash run_closed_loop.sh